hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 After you type the first line, you will get a special '>' prompt to type next lines.
 You start with 'do', then enter your commands, then end with 'done' to execute the loop.

-Note that in the first line, we create a variable named `zip`.
-After that, we call that variable with the syntax `$zip`. `$zip` is assigned the value of each item (file) in the list *.zip, once for each iteration of the loop.

 This loop is basically a simple program.
 When it runs